-The chair, an exact replica of Ohio's electric chair "Old Sparky," is on loan for one year from the Mansfield Reformatory Preservation Society.
+The chair, an exact replica of Ohio's electric chair "Old Sparky," was on loan for over a year from the Mansfield Reformatory Preservation Society.

 Our Library and the Blotters

 Newspaper articles, scrapbooks, annual reports, and the story of the Toledo Police Blotters, now in the custody of the Museum.